 Each LO consists of two questions.
 The first, worth one point, requires a translation from French using English responses.
 The second, worth two points, requires comprehension of French using French responses.
 Each question can be scored at half-point intervals.
 The result is a combined maximum score of 15 points.
-Results exhibit mean scores across the five LOs ranging from 2.2 to 2.6, about the same as that seen in fall 2018, where the range was 2.3 to 2.7.
+Results exhibit mean scores across the five LOs ranging from 2.7 to 3.0 (Figure 1), compared with 2.2-2.6 in fall 2019, 2.3 to 2.7 in fall 2018.
 It is important to note that each LOs in this study are arranged in order of advancement for the course.
 LO 1 is encountered early in the term with each LO encountered sequentially to LO 5, which is studied near the term's end.